BBC-Data-Unit/Hormone_replacement_therapy/README.md

 # Postcode lottery of menopause care revealed

-In October 2022, we [revealed](https://www.bbc.co.uk/news/uk-england-62849438) a postcode lotter yin terms of how much money NHS Clinical Commissioning Groups (CCGs) spent per woman aged 45-60 on common hormone replacement therapy (HRT) treatments.
+In October 2022, we [revealed](https://www.bbc.co.uk/news/uk-england-62849438) a postcode lottery in terms of the amount of money NHS Clinical Commissioning Groups (CCGs) spend per woman aged 45-60 on common hormone replacement therapy (HRT) treatments.

 Analysis of NHS prescription data shows some local health boards spent three times the amount per woman on Hormonal Replacement Therapy (HRT) than others.